ayousuf23/PowerShell-RFC/Archive/Draft/RFCNNNN-Archive-Module-v2.md

 The archive is interpreted as a zip archive since the `-Format` parameter takes precedence over the extension of archive.tar.

 When the `-Path` or `-Literalpath` parameters do not have a matching extension and the `-Format` parameter is not specified, by default the archive is interpeted as a zip archive.

+For `Expand-Archive`, when an archive format is determined by the cmdlet that does not match the format of the archive passed to it, a terminating error will be thrown (e.g. if `-Format zip` is specified for a tar archive).

 #### `-Filter` parameter